dotnet/docs/docs/framework/winforms/advanced/how-to-capture-user-input-from-a-printdialog-at-run-time.md

 ---
-title: "How to: Capture User Input from a PrintDialog at Run Time | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"
+title: "How to: Capture User Input from a PrintDialog at Run Time" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"